mattyoung101/omicron/documentation/docs/omicam.md

 With the robot's position now determined to the highest accuracy possible, the final step in the localisation process is to smooth and interpolate this coordinate.
 The optimisation algorithm can produce unstable results, especially in environments where the line is not very visible or mistaken for other objects on the field.
-This is accomplished through by using a simple windowed mean.
+Smoothing is currently accomplished by using a simple windowed mean.
 A windowed median was also tried but led to more unstable results.
 In future, we would like to investigate more complex digital signal processing such as a low pass filter to use on this value and judge if it improves the localisation result.

-**TODO cover dynamic size of moving mean**
+**TODO cover dynamic size of moving mean when it's added**

-### Drawbacks
+### Limitations and refinements
 Although a lot of effort has been spent improving the performance of our approach, some issues with it remain:

 - Accuracy can still be improved.
 Although 1.5cm is good, it's still a margin of error that may make some more precise